 You can then choose a collaborator for shadowing (see details below)

-Projects follow a set (but flexible) process to manage expectations and produce high quality results to the client team.
+Projects follow a set (but flexible) process to manage expectations and produce high-quality results for the client team.

-User Testing - Some projects start with a round of user testing.
-You will not be involved in it, but the first 30min of the first workshop are dedicated to the researcher presenting results.
+User Testing — Some projects start with a round of user testing.
+You will not be involved in it, but the first 30 minutes of the first workshop is dedicated to the researcher presenting results.

-Workshops - Depending on the type of the Hypersprint, you are facilitating two or three workshop sessions.
+Workshops — Depending on the type of Hypersprint, you are facilitating two or three workshop sessions.

 After the workshop sessions, you can review the performance of the shadower.

-User Testing - During prototyping, the user researcher will prepare a script for the user interviews, based on your summary of the workshops.
-After they are done, you will get to review and approve it.
-This gives them confidence to run the interviews and ask the right questions.
+User Testing — During prototyping, the user researcher will prepare a script for the user interviews, based on your summary of the workshops.
+After they are done, you will get to review and approve them.
+This gives them the confidence to run the interviews and ask the right questions.